 Thousands of people act as role models and educate girls about how engineers change our world – including some of our remarkable female engineers here at RETTEW.

-Introduce a Girl to Engineering Day this year is on Thursday, February 20, and is a worldwide campaign to engage girls in engineering.
+Introduce a Girl to Engineering Day is an annual worldwide campaign to engage girls in engineering.
 Thousands of people–engineers, educators, and others–act as role models, facilitate engineering activities, and educate girls about how engineers change our world.

 More exposure to engineering helps girls develop an interest in the field, build their confidence in problem-solving skills, and create a STEM identity.
 We hope that more girls begin to understand they have a place in engineering a better world.